ccnmtl/compiled/content/articles/how-to-make-an-analog-clock-part-1.md

 all the fine-tunings correct.
 But I hope this is helpful for anyone else making a graphical analog clock, or just as a re-usable React component.

+NYU ITP has a collection of resources for making digital clocks [here](https://github.com/ITPNYU/clock-club).